aciedo/.github/profile/README.md

 - Our first-party apps are written native for their respective platforms, using **Swift** and **Kotlin**.
 - Web apps are written in **Rust** using **Leptos**.
 - All of our client code is open source.
 Anything that runs on a device we don't own will always use open source software exclusively.
-- We use a in-house developed RPC protocol called [**HardLight**](https://github.com/valeralabs/hardlight) for real-time client-server (plus some server-server) communication
+- We use a in-house developed RPC protocol called [**HardLight**](https://github.com/valeralabs/hardlight) for real-time client-server comms
-- Customer privacy is our top priority, and we self-host all our server-side tech.
-Any data you send to us is exclusively to us, not to a CDN or other third-party.

 ## 🤝 Looking for a job?